dsc-courses/dsc106-2025-sp/labs/lab02/index.md

 ### Step 3.2: Top-down layout

-The easiest way for that is to lay it out top-to-bottom, with each text field occuping the whole width of the form, and its label is above it.
+The easiest way for that is to lay it out top-to-bottom, with each text field occupying the whole width of the form, and its label is above it.

-This is exactly what the optional [Contact form styling step](../1/#styling-contact-form) did in the previous lab.
+This is exactly what the optional [Contact form styling step](../lab01/#styling-contact-form) did in the previous lab.
 The gist was:

 1. Apply `display: block` to the form controls and labels to make them behave like block elements (such as `<p>`), i.e. insert line breaks before and after